kryzin/kryzin-com/src/posts/microcontrollers-3.md

 ### Iteration

 To use our custom characters we need to pass them through our `CreateCustomCharacter() function that assigns them their 'place' on the LCD screen.
-Then in an inifinite loop we first run our 'stop-motion' animation: the 5 custom character are displayed on the top line on the screen one at a time while moving 1 space to the right with each character.
+Then in an infinite loop, we first run our 'stop-motion' animation: the 5 custom characters are displayed on the top line on the screen one at a time while moving 1 space to the right with each character.
-Since the LCD funtions default to putting everything you tell them on the first far-left free space, we add spaces to play with the index.
+Since the LCD functions default to putting everything you tell them on the first far-left free space, we add spaces to play with the index.

 ```c
 CreateCustomCharacter(a0, 0);